 However in recent years manufacturers have increasingly turned to using multiple smaller tubes fired simultaneously to recreate the big tube effect.
 So although many of the big CE mines currently on sale might still comprise of a big outer cylinder, inside you will find the powder content is spread across multiple smaller tubes (typically seven, as in the “Mayhem” mine above).

-On a technical note, where we talk about “mine effects” in this case we are referring to the overall effect of the firework regardless of whether it delivers that punch from one big mine unit, or from multiple tubes fired together.
+On a technical note, where we talk about “mine effects” in this case I am referring to the overall effect of the firework regardless of whether it delivers that punch from one big mine unit, or from multiple tubes fired together.

 You may notice this technical difference too when looking at warning labels; some will refer to the firework as a “mine” and others as a “battery of shot tubes”.

 Given that many mines now contain multiple smaller tubes there is no longer a requirement to house them in a big cylinder.
 In fact, this is most likely done so that mines continue to look familiar to consumers.
 There is also no requirement to stick to just a few internal tubes either.

 In recent years some manufacturers have therefore taken the next step in producing cake-shaped fireworks containing larger numbers of tubes, for example 25.
 These are called “dump cakes” as the entire powder content is detonated at once and dumped into the air.
 The results are spectacular although you are paying a lot of money per second.
 Dump cakes are therefore ideal for display endings if you want to put up a spectacular and powerful effect.